 Jonathan deals with the full range of corporate and individual insolvency cases, including injunctions to restrain the advertisement of petitions, and the effect of insolvency on pending and proposed litigation.
 Jonathan also deals with the insurance disputes arising from insolvency and enforcement disputes, including with respect to security.

-Jonathan has advised and appeared in relation to claims for damages and injunctions in relation to the alleged misuse and inaccurate storage of personal data (both threatened and actual).
+Jonathan has advised, pleaded and appeared in relation to claims for damages and injunctions in relation to the alleged misuse and inaccurate storage of personal data (both threatened and actual), both in relation to public and private sector organisations.
+This is complemented by his experience of High Court breach of confidentiality litigation and Human Rights Act 1998 claims against public sector Defendants for alleged breach of Article 8.
 He has advised as to the appropriate response to the freedom of information requests and disputes arising out of the same.

 Costs & Litigation Funding

-He is also experienced in securing the proper order for costs between the parties, including arguments of misconduct, exaggeration and the effect of offers, Part 36 as well as “Calderbank” offers, as well as costs disputes between multiple parties (including Bullock and Sanderson orders).
+- The proper order for costs between the parties, including arguments of misconduct, exaggeration and the effect of offers (Part 36 as well as “Calderbank” offers), as well as costs disputes between multiple parties (including Bullock and Sanderson orders).

 Planning & Environmental